 In line with the above, the Distribution Executive Committee, during the financial year, approved several capital investment projects to proceed to full construction as set out in the Company's Financial Authorisation Policy.
 This included specific projects that required further financial approval by the Company's Board of Directors as well as those that required financial approval by the Group Board of Directors.
-Other strategic projects approved at the executive level include the publication of the Company's RIIO-ED2 Final Business Plan for 2023 as well as the required investment to ready the network for net zero, considerate of stakeholder requirements whilst ensuring reliability and efficiency of delivery.
+This included the required investment to ready the network for net zero, considerate of stakeholder requirements whilst ensuring reliability and efficiency of delivery.
+The key executive level engagement in 2022/23 was the RIIO-ED2 Final Determination and associated engagement plan which Ofgem published in December 2022.